davidrossdegroot/dotfiles/README.md

 - [ ] Change mouse scroll direction
 - [ ] Change mouse to touch to click

-install oh-my-zsh
+### install oh-my-zsh
 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```
+You can google these plugins and do their git installations for oh-my-zsh `zsh-autosuggestions zsh-fzf-history-search`

+### Clone this repo

 I'd recommend cloning this repo because each time I go through it, I kind of change stuff so you can keep this README open and just update it as you go along.

-Go through `setup-a-new-machine.sh` and `brew.sh` and installed some of the stuff that I wanted.
+Go through `setup-a-new-machine.sh` and `brew.sh` and installed some of the stuff that I wanted manually.

 Get the ctrl r key binding
 - https://github.com/joshskidmore/zsh-fzf-history-search

+One thing you could do too which might save some time is to run the move-in.sh script which will set up all the symlinks for you.

 ### bin folder setup
 ```